Cost Reduction Case Interview: Framework, Worked Examples, and Common Traps (2026)

 Use the value chain framework in case interviews to find where value is created, where cost leaks happen, and which operational levers improve margin.
 Includes Porter's full model, a worked case with cost breakdown, and service-industry adaptation.

-Restructuring Case Interview: Framework, Turnaround Strategy, and Worked Examples (2026)
+Profitability Case Interview: Structure, Math, and Examples (2026)